 4. Sanding and filling empty areas

-In this case, I used a Dark Walnut Danish oil.
+In this case, I used the Dark Walnut Danish oil.
 You need to wear a mask and apply this in an open area, away from kids and pets- since there are some toxic fumes.

-then let it dry And that is it, you are done.
+Then you put aside in a ventilated area and let it dry And that is it, you are done.

-In my case, I later decided to add a few splashes of loosegold paint for a more artistic look.
+In my case, I later decided to add a few splashes of loose gold paint for a more artistic look.
 I really like seeing the wood grain through the finish.

 And the sign is now ready to hang on Bill's wall!